CybotAS/CookiebotWP/readme.txt

 Display the cookie banner and cookie policy to users from all over the world using any of 40+ languages available in the cookie banner’s settings.

+**Google-certified CMP**

+Ensure that you can continue serving ads to users in the European Union, European Economic Area or the UK with Cookiebot CMP.
+Cookiebot’s consent solution has been assessed and certified by Google against certification criteria that are focused on compliance with the IAB's Transparency and Consent Framework, also known as TCF.
+[Learn more](https://iabeurope.eu/transparency-consent-framework/).

 ## Installation ##

-Watch the below video to learn how to install the Cookiebot CMP WordPress plugin.
-It’s very easy.
-Alternatively, read our [step-by-step installation guide](https://support.cookiebot.com/hc/en-us/articles/360003784174-Installing-Cookiebot-CMP-on-WordPress).
+Watch the video to learn how to install the Cookiebot CMP WordPress plugin.
+It’s easy!
+Or read our [step-by-step installation guide](https://support.cookiebot.com/hc/en-us/articles/360003784174-Installing-Cookiebot-CMP-on-WordPress).

 [youtube https://youtube.com/watch?v=ps7msVZJmbY]